 International study programs: Engineering

-by Jennifer Calonia | In Studying in the U.S. | 27 February 2024 | Updated on: February 27th, 2024
+by Jennifer Calonia | In All blogs, Studying in the U.S. | 27 February 2024 | Updated on: September 3rd, 2024

 Engineering is a popular international study program worth considering for students seeking an undergraduate education in the United States.
 Since it’s a STEM field, you would qualify for the 24-month Optional Practical Training Extension for STEM (STEM OPT) after finishing your program.